jet/equinox/README.md

 # Currently Supported Data Stores

-- [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db) - contains minor fragments of code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking (squash-merged in [#42](https://github.com/jet/equinox/pull/42)).
+- [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db): contains some fragments of code dating back to 2016, however [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) was arrived at based on intensive benchmarking (squash-merged in [#42](https://github.com/jet/equinox/pull/42)).
+The current V2 release line is being used extensively in production systems.
+The upcoming V3 release will move to the V3 or V4 CosmosDB SDK and provides support for significantly more efficient packing of events ([storing events in the 'Tip'](https://github.com/jet/equinox/pull/251)).
-- [EventStoreDB](https://eventstore.org/) - this codebase itself has been in production since 2017 (see commit history), with key elements dating back to approx 2016.
+- [EventStoreDB](https://eventstore.org/): this codebase itself has been in production since 2017 (see commit history), with key elements dating back to approx 2016.
-- [SqlStreamStore](https://github.com/SQLStreamStore/SQLStreamStore): Bindings for the powerful and widely used SQL-backed Event Storage system.
+- [SqlStreamStore](https://github.com/SQLStreamStore/SQLStreamStore): bindings for the powerful and widely used SQL-backed Event Storage system, derived from the EventStoreDB adapter.
 [See SqlStreamStore docs](https://sqlstreamstore.readthedocs.io/en/latest/#introduction). :pray: [@rajivhost](https://github.com/rajivhost)
 - `MemoryStore`: In-memory store (volatile, for unit or integration test purposes).
-Fulfils the full contract Equinox imposes on a store, but without I/O costs [(it's ~100 LOC wrapping a `ConcurrentDictionary`)](https://github.com/jet/equinox/blob/master/src/Equinox.MemoryStore/MemoryStore.fs), and the ability to [take serialization/deserialization cost out of the picture](https://github.com/jet/FsCodec#boxcodec).
+Fulfils the full contract Equinox imposes on a store, but without I/O costs [(it's ~100 LOC wrapping a `ConcurrentDictionary`)](https://github.com/jet/equinox/blob/master/src/Equinox.MemoryStore/MemoryStore.fs).
+Also enables [take serialization/deserialization out of the picture](https://github.com/jet/FsCodec#boxcodec) in tests.

-## Components
+# Components

 The components within this repository are delivered as multi-targeted Nuget packages supporting `net461` (F# 3.1+) and `netstandard2.0` (F# 4.5+) profiles; each of the constituent elements is designed to be easily swappable as dictated by the task at hand.
 Each of the components can be inlined or customized easily:-

-### Core library
+## Core library

 - `Equinox` [![NuGet](https://img.shields.io/nuget/v/Equinox.svg)](https://www.nuget.org/packages/Equinox/): Store-agnostic decision flow runner that manages the optimistic concurrency protocol. ([depends](https://www.fuget.org/packages/Equinox) on `FsCodec` (for the `StreamName` type-contract), `Serilog` (but no specific Serilog sinks, i.e. you configure to emit to `NLog` etc))

-### Serialization support
+## Serialization support

 - `FsCodec` [![Codec NuGet](https://img.shields.io/nuget/v/FsCodec.svg)](https://www.nuget.org/packages/FsCodec/): Defines minimal `IEventData`, `ITimelineEvent` and `IEventCodec` contracts, which are the sole aspects the Stores bind to.
 No dependencies.
   - [`FsCodec.IEventCodec`](https://github.com/jet/FsCodec/blob/master/src/FsCodec/FsCodec.fs#L31): defines a base interface for a serializer/deserializer.